The Alsace Wine Route, inaugurated in 1953, is a 170-kilometre journey through time and taste.

 Rouffach

-Fifteen kilometres to the South of Colmar, Rouffach is a little town of fewer than 5,000 inhabitants which was first mentioned in the 7th century.
-Today, the town is worth a stop along the Alsace Wine Route for a visit to its picturesque centre.
+Fifteen kilometres South of Colmar, Rouffach is a small town of fewer than 5,000 inhabitants, first mentioned in the 7th century.

-Rouffach’s principal monuments include the Church of Notre-Dame de l’Assomption, the old Corn Exchange and medieval Witches’ Tower (Tour des Sorcières).
+Rouffach’s principal monuments include the Church of Notre-Dame de l’Assomption, the old Corn Exchange and the medieval Witches’ Tower (Tour des Sorcières).

-The castle of Isenbourg overlooks the little town on top of a small hill covered with vineyards.
-It houses a luxury hotel and restaurant.
+The castle of Isenbourg is on top of a small hill covered with vineyards and overlooks the little town.

 Find out more about Rouffach.